joeyhutchinson/react-project-v2/README.md

 **ERROR**: External error with NASA API data - InSight lander did not return temperature data for sol 322.
 Temperature data therefore unavailable for Weather component.<br/>
 **SOLUTION**: Designed function to test for valid data and then returned placeholder text if temp data not available. (components/weather-widgets/weather-widget-lrg.js)<br/><br/>
+**ERROR**: Error with if statement logic in small weather widget component - InSight lander did not return wind data for sol 327.
+Wind data therefore unavailable for small weather component i.e. dynamic display of sunny or windy icon. if statment not written to handle if wind data not available.
+Will not show anything (inc. temp) if wind data not available.<br/>
+**SOLUTION**: Re-designed 'if statement' to test for valid wind data and temp data then returned placeholder text if wind data not available and/or temp data not available.
+If wind data is not available the default sunny icon will show and the temp data will still render. (components/weather-widgets/weather-widget-sml.js)<br/><br/>